la-ots/pelican/docs/foundation/index.md

 ---
 title: Foundation
-summary: Get to know the basics behind Pelican.
+summary: These pieces create the beginning parts of Pelican Design System.
+In order to get the most from it, these pieces must be properly understood.
 tags: foundation
 layout: area-page
 index: true